 The regulations in 34 CFR part 86 apply to institutions of higher education only.

 Type of Award: Discretionary grants and cooperative agreements.

-Fiscal Information: Although the Administration has not yet submitted a detailed budget request to Congress for FY 2011, the Institute is inviting applications for these competitions now so that it may give applicants adequate time to prepare their applications before the first round of competitions takes place this spring.
-The Department may announce additional topics later in 2010.
+Fiscal Information: Although the Administration has not yet submitted a detailed budget request to Congress for FY 2010, the Institute is inviting applications for these competitions now so that it may give applicants adequate time to prepare their applications before the first round of competitions takes place this summer.
+If additional funds are requested by the Administration for research in areas not announced in this notice, the Department may announce additional topics for the second round of competitions in the Fall.
 The actual award of grants will depend on the availability of funds.
-The number of awards made under each competition will depend on the quality of the applications received for that competition.
+The number of awards made under each competition will depend on the quality of the applications received for that Start Printed Page 12207competition.
 The size of the awards will depend on the scope of the projects proposed.